edinsoncs/suni-coin/README.md

 SUNI keeps a chain of blocks linked with hashes.
 Transactions are collected in a pool and can be mined via the "Mine Transactions" button on the web interface.
 The Proof‑of‑Stake mechanism is simplified for educational purposes.

+### AI Data Blocks

+Use `POST /api/ai/store` to record metadata about models or datasets on chain.
+Each block will contain fields `model`, `description` and `hash` so you can track AI assets over time.

 ### For Developers